marziamura/blog/src/content/posts/positivesexualeducation.md

 featuredImage: /assets/genderequality.jpg
 ---
 ## Sex-positive education and gender equality
+<p style="font-size:10px;">Disclaimer: the content of this blog post is not based on scientific evidence or research, it is based on my experience and my perceptions.</p>

 Last year I started a new professional journey joining Erin at <a href="https://www.getgilly.com">Gilly</a> as technical co-founder.